OpenMPT/openmpt/packageTemplate/readme.txt

 Release package contents:
 -------------------------
-extraKeymaps(folder):
+extraKeymaps (folder): Additional key bindings for the keyboard manager,
+    available in several flavours (including MPT classic, Fasttracker 2 and Impulse Tracker) and country-specific layouts.
-soundtouch(folder): SoundTouch readme and copying.txt
-ReleaseNotesImages(folder): Images using in the release notes document.
+SoundTouch (folder): SoundTouch readme and license ReleaseNotesImages (folder): Files used in the release notes document.
-ExampleSongs(folder): A set of module files which should give an impression of
+ExampleSongs (folder): A set of module files which should give an impression of
-    what can be done in OpenMPT with only a few kilobytes. history.txt: Version history. mptrack.exe: Main executable. open_settings_folder.bat: Opens settings folder.
+    what can be done in OpenMPT with only a few kilobytes.
+History.txt: Version history.
+mptrack.exe: Main executable.
+open_settings_folder.bat: Opens settings folder (%APPDATA\OpenMPT).
 OpenMPT_SoundTouch_i16.dll: Slightly customized SoundTouch library used in time
     stretching feature.
 readme.txt: this document
 unmo3.dll: Used in MO3-file import.
 OMPT_1.19_ReleaseNotes.html: Release notes for this version.